Weekly Horoscope for June 19-25

 Looking for the previous weekly horoscope?

-Wednesday, Thursday, Friday: the Moon is in Scorpio
+Thursday, Friday, Saturday: the Moon is in Taurus

 When reading this weekly horoscope, check your astrology chart to find which house (section of your chart) has the current Moon sign on the cusp (the beginning edge) & apply forecast information to that area of your life as well.
 For example, if the Moon is in Leo and one of the suggestions is to entertain – however Leo is located in the 12th house of your chart, which is an inward energy place…then have a small, quiet gathering.
 By contrast, if Leo is located in the 1st house of your chart, an outward energy place…have a party!
 It is also interesting to note when the current Moon is in the same sign as your birth Moon and to see how the flavor of that day carries through the following 30 days.